sm010422/springboot/README.md

 # Java SpringBoot practice

----
+- this is spring boot project
-* this is spring boot project
+- and this comment is git granch test